Criticism of Twelver Shia Islam: Imamate

-Three of the Twelve Imams, held by the Twelver Shia to be God's representatives on Earth, were less than ten years old when they assumed the undisputed and exclusive leadership of the Twelver Shi'ite community.
+Three of the Twelve Imams, held by the Twelver Shia to be God's representatives on Earth, were less than ten years old when they assumed the leadership of the Twelver Shi'ite community.
 The 9th Imam, Muhammad al-Jawad, was 7 1/2 years old at the time he assumed the Imamate; the 10th Imam, Ali al-Hadi, was between 6.5 and 8.5 years, and the 12th and final Imam, Muhammad al-Mahdi, was 4 1/2 years old.
 Pakistani Islamic scholar and polemicist Ihsan Ilahi Zahir argues against the possibility of these personalities assuming the leadership of the Imamate at such young ages.
-Wilferd Madelung notes, however, that in Shi'ite belief, the knowledge of an Imam comes from "inspiration, not acquisition", and thus that even a young Imam is not considered unprepared, receiving revelation upon the death of his predecessor.
+Wilferd Madelung notes, however, that in Shi'ite belief, the knowledge of an Imam comes from "inspiration, not acquisition", and thus that even a young Imam is not considered unprepared, receiving divine guidance upon the death of his predecessor.

-As for the ninth Imam, the Shia could not help asking from his father, the eighth Imam whether a child at that age could take on such a responsibility if something happened to Imam Ali al-Ridha; and al-Ridha used to illustrate the story of Jesus who was even younger when he had become the prophet of his time John the Baptist was also a child when he was given wisdom.
-His reading and understanding of the scriptures, surpassed even that of the greatest scholars of the time.
+As for the ninth Imam, the Shia could not help asking from his father, the eighth Imam whether a child at that age could take on such a responsibility if something happened to Imam Ali al-Ridha; and al-Ridha used to illustrate the story of Jesus who was even younger when he had become the prophet of his time.
+John the Baptist was also a child when he was given wisdom, and his reading and understanding of the scriptures surpassed even that of the greatest scholars of the time.